Emissions

 Emissions Versus Energy Consumption

-Although greenhouse gas emissions have decreased slightly from the baseline, Omaha’s Henry Doorly Zoo and Aquarium is making significant progress on energy efficiency.
-Annual energy use per square foot has decreased approximately 18% from a 2009-2011 baseline.
+Although greenhouse gas emissions have not changed much since the baseline, Omaha’s Henry Doorly Zoo and Aquarium is making significant progress on energy efficiency.
+The Zoo’s goal is to reduce Energy Use Intensity (EUI) by 30% from the 2014 baseline by 2030.
+Annual energy use per square foot has decreased approximately 14% from a 2014 baseline.
 Emissions increased in 2017 through 2020 primarily due to an increase in the emissions factor of Omaha Public Power District’s electricity.

 An emissions factor is the amount of carbon dioxide equivalent released per unit of energy produced.
 With a higher carbon intensity per unit of energy, the emissions associated with the Zoo’s electricity consumption can increase even with declining energy use.